 Alain de Botton’s forte is bringing philosophy to the masses and the ability to translate sophisticated ideas into simple language.

 Pop philosophy is in high demand as our attention spans dwindle and we’re hardly able to pay attention to anything longer than an Instagram story.
 Casual readers aren’t interested in analyzing the works of Hegel, Nietzsche, or even Orwell.
 But if their ponderous volumes are presented in the form of a five-minute video, we may try them.
 Botton is right in insisting that we should bring philosophy to wider audiences.
 He certainly did it with books such as The Art of Travel or Art as Therapy.
-If only online users swapped their Netflix binges for learning useful ideas, we might actually move forward as a society.
+If only online users swapped their Netflix binges for learning useful ideas, we might move forward as a society.
 Ideas change the world.
 Below, you’ll find ten of Botton’s most useful ones along with quotes from his books.

-10 Useful Ideas From Alain de Botton
+10 Useful Ideas From Alain de Botton:

 1. You will almost certainly marry the wrong person

 Botton’s NYT article on the subject of marriage was spot on.
 Instead of idealizing the institution, we should face the fact that humans suck at monogamy.
-Marrying a person creates a legal obligation and it paradoxically diminishes the motivation for carrying for our partner.
+Marrying a person creates a legal obligation, and it paradoxically diminishes the motivation for carrying our partner.
 They’re “ours” after all.
 Before saying “yes”, we should explore the craziness of our partners on all fronts, try to accept it, and realize that it’s going to take work to make the marriage work.
 “Marriage: a hopeful, generous, infinitely kind gamble taken by two people who don’t know yet who they are or who the other might be, binding themselves to a future they cannot conceive of and have carefully omitted to investigate.”

 Exploring the globe alone is not just for introverts.
-Keeping company of friends and loved ones is a safer but not necessarily more satisfying option, because instead of losing ourselves in the whirlwind of the unknown, we play along and settle for our comfort zones.
+Keeping the company of friends and loved ones is a safer but not necessarily more satisfying option because instead of losing ourselves in the whirlwind of the unknown, we play along and settle for our comfort zones.
 This depends on our travel partners, of course.
 But I imagine I wouldn’t meet the blind man in the Medina or explore the forgotten palace in Fez if not for the ambiance of familiar loneliness.
 “It seemed an advantage to be traveling alone.
 Our responses to the world are crucially molded by the company we keep, for we temper our curiosity to fit in with the expectations of others…”

 3. Everyone’s crazy

 Yossarian, the main character from Catch-22 was right – everyone is crazy.
 But people should be normal!
-They definitely appear normal at a glance.
+They appear normal at a glance.
 But it’s only because we don’t know them enough.
-After a few days or months we realize they behave in very peculiar ways.
-Harmful ways sometimes.
+After a few days or months, we realize they behave in very peculiar ways.
+The harmful way sometimes.
 Inexplicable ways at others.
-And we are crazy as well, but we often fail to admit it.
+And we are crazy as well, but we often cannot admit it.
 The cure, Botton says, is the acceptance of this all-pervasive craziness.
 “Maturity: knowing where you’re crazy, trying to warn others of the fact, and striving to keep yourself under control.”

 4. Cherish your desires

 Passion and desire are the lifeblood of the Good Life.
 Notice that desire is stronger than the actual “possession” of love or the achievement of our goals.
-That’s why carpe diem is such a good advice.
-When we strive towards a goal and pursue it everyday, it brings meaning to our life.
-On the other hand, when we finally achieve the object of our desire we ask the famed “is this all there is” question.
+That’s why carpe diem is such good advice.
+When we strive towards a goal and pursue it every day, it brings meaning to our lives.
+When we finally achieve the object of our desire we ask the famed “Is this all there is” question.
 This is because the enjoyment is in the process, not in the goal itself.
 Alain de Botton is also a realist in the matters of love.
 Today we sneer at Dante hanging out at the Santa Trinita bridge, falling for Beatrice at first sight, and then idealizing her for years before even addressing her.
 But in Botton’s eyes, he knew what he was doing because if he approached her, she would possibly turn out to be a hag.
 “Romances are never as pure as those we imagine during long train journeys, as we secretly contemplate a beautiful person who is gazing out of the window – a perfect love story interrupted only when the beloved looks back into the carriage and starts up a dull conversation about the excessive price of the on-board sandwiches with a neighbor or blows her nose aggressively into a handkerchief.”

 5. Don’t live together with your partner

 In a healthy relationship, there might be a push to cohabit in a nice cozy nest that will make everything so much easier.
 You could share the bills, and you would meet your beloved every day after work.
 But it doesn’t always work this way.
 The habit diminishes the experience (it doesn’t matter if it’s a place, a thing, or a person).
 Living together, while practical, may lead to the end of love because everything might become so predictable.
 “It was no longer her absence that wounded me, but my growing indifference to it.
 Forgetting, however calming, was also a reminder of infidelity to what I had at one time held so dear.”

 6. Forget about the romantic paradigm of love